-The aims of the campaign are mainly to raise the awareness of the general public that Pain is real and those who suffer in silent are encouraged to come forward and seek adequate help and treatment.
-Secondly there is a felt need of more awareness and training amongst medical and health care professionals to recognise and treat pain adequately.
+The aims of the campaign were mainly to raise the awareness of the general public that Pain is real and those who suffer in silent are encouraged to come forward and seek adequate help and treatment.
+Secondly there was a felt need of more awareness and training amongst medical and health care professionals to recognise and treat pain adequately.

 Many patients complain that medics look at their condition and underestimate the burden of pain.
 Last but not least is to increase the awareness for more need of research and thus the campaign is a voice to the EU commission to devote more funds for research in pain as a disease on its’ own and to encourage funds to be collected for pain research.

-This day in Malta is led by the Malta Health Network and SIP Malta.
+This day in Malta was led by the Malta Health Network and SIP Malta.